PimDeWitte/gravitational-theory-test/README.md

-# Feedback Draft: The Compression Hypothesis: Testing Gravity as Information
+# Feedback Draft: The Compression Hypothesis

 A computational framework for testing gravitational theories by treating them as information compression algorithms.